EPFL-bADAboum/website/_includes/question3.md

 <br>

 On average the Oscar-winning movies get an average rating of \(7.91\), while the other nominated movies get an average rating of \(7.55\).
 Moreover, the mean difference between each pair of movie with similar profile score is \(0.25\).
-Thus, at similar profile score, movies that won an oscar get \(0.25\) higher rating.
+Thus, at similar profile score, movies that won an Oscar get \(0.25\) higher rating.

 <div class="quote-container">
     <div class="quote-bubble">